DinisCruz/Book_Hacking_Portugal/Draft-Notes/a-page-1.md

 * I have received some feedback that said "If your ideas depend on the PT Government taking action, you should give up now!"
   * this is the wrong attitude
   * governments exist to serve their citizens, and as a citizen with ideas for my Government, I have a duty to share them
-  * we (as tech community) should be requesting that the Government adopts ideas like this, specially when the benefits are not for a small group of companies, but for a large section of the tech and IT user population
+  * we (as tech community) should be requesting that the Government adopts ideas like this, especially when the benefits are not for a small group of companies, but for a large section of the tech and IT user population

 * Adopt Git for all official documentation
   * teach users (i.e. government employees) the paradigm of version control

 * Develop a PT version of Docker and Git
-  * where is the Portuguese Raspberry PI (which btw has sold more that [10 million](http://www.bbc.co.uk/news/technology-37305200))
+  * where is the Portuguese Raspberry PI (which btw has sold more than [10 million](http://www.bbc.co.uk/news/technology-37305200))

 * **Core ideas**:
   * all Government purchased software and code developed to be Open Source (by 2020)